zephraph/notes/Recurse/Log/Day 3.md

 - Virtual social space
 - RPG character builder in react

 I couldn't keep up, heh.
-There were a lot of other intresting folks I'd like to catch up and get to know.
+There were a lot of other interesting folks I'd like to catch up and get to know.
 I do wish this could've just been a longer meeting that gave people more time.

 ## 1:00 PM